 When used as filters, non-aggregate and aggregate types correspond to Base and Aggregate filters respectively.
 To see the difference between a base filter and an aggregate filter, imagine that you are creating a report to count the number of circulations in January.
 This would require a base filter to specify the month of interest because the month is a non-aggregate output type.
 Now imagine that you wish to list all items with more than 25 holds.
-This would require an aggregate to count the holds. e filter on the numbe er of holds per iter n because you mus t use an aggregat e output type
+This

-Chapter 100.
+Chapter 111.
 Exporting Report Templates Using phpPgAdmin